mark-jay/processing-core-presentation/PITCHME.md

  - some can't cashin more than X1 per Y1 period
  - some can't spend more than X2 per Y2 period
  - since all wallets are fetched at this point we have to lock them
- - validateLimits(transaction); // ~0.3 sec as it goes through user's history

 ---